GIFT TO UPLIFT

 In 4 short months, we were able to create our first book and check out the video to see our delivery to Charlie!

-Gift to Uplift is still operational.
-Our main chapter is still based at the University of Maryland and we are opening another chapter in Boston!
+Gift to Uplift is still operational and based at the University of Maryland.

 Here are some of my favorite G2U accomplishments: